raceintospace/raceintospace/doc/manual/manual.md

 ### DURATION

 Once your space program has performed a simple Earth orbital, it's time to consider longer flights, to see how people perform in space over long periods.
 Certainly they'll have to be able to go for 8-12 days, as lunar orbitals and landings are Duration D missions.
 Longer duration isn't necessary (good news if you're flying minishuttles), but earns the player extra prestige.
 It's important to raise your duration level by incrementally flying Duration missions, since skipping a duration level carries a -5% duration penalty.
 That is, if you fly an Orbital (Dur A) followed by a Duration B mission you're fine, but if you went directly to Duration C you would face a penalty.
-You would also have a duration penalty if you had flown Duration B and then flew a Lunar Pass (Dur C).
+You would also have a duration penalty if you had flown Duration B and then flew a mission that requires Duration C, such as the Manned Orbiting Lab.
 Duration levels are as follows:

 <table>
   <tr>